-In this assay, the protease and substrate are co-expressed in active forms in the ER of yeast, and the substrate is targeted to the cell surface by fusion to the cell surface protein Aga2p.
-Proteolysis is detected using fluorescent antibodies against the HA and FLAG tags that flank the substrate.
-We confirmed that the cleavage of the wild type substrate sequence (DEMEECA- canonical HCV NS3/4A cleavage sequence present between NS4A/4B on the polyprotein) results in the detachment of the FLAG tag from the AGA2 surface-signaling moiety, thus resulting in a FLAG:HA ratio of zero for complete cleavage and a ratio of one for no cleavage when an inactive variant of the protease (S139A) is used (Figure 1.9C).
-Several previous studies (Shiryaev et al. 2012; Grakoui, McCourt, et al. 1993; Grakoui, Wychowski, et al. 1993)have shown that the HCV protease cleaves between C/S or C/A residues (P1/P1') - however, the specificity at other positions can be broad and has not been explored fully.
+In this assay, the protease and substrate are co-expressed in active forms in the ER of yeast, and the substrate is targeted to the cell surface by fusion to the cell surface protein tags that flank the substrate.
+We confirmed that the cleavage of the wild type substrate sequence (DEMEECA - canonical HCV NS3 cleavage sequence present between NS4A/4B on the polyprotein) results in the detachment of the FLAG tag from the AGA2 surface-signaling moiety, thus resulting in a FLAG:HA ratio of zero for complete cleavage and a ratio of one for no cleavage when an inactive variant of the protease (S139A) is used (Figure 2.9C).
+Several previous studies^{41,51,52} have shown that the HCV protease cleaves between C/S or C/A residues (P1/P1') - however, the specificity at other positions can be broad and has not been explored fully.
 In all our predicted substrates (that we tested experimentally) the P1/P1' positions are still maintained as the known canonical sequence C/S, and our goal was prediction of different P6-P2 patterns.
 We, therefore, reasoned that the cleavage position of our substrates would not be altered as they retain the canonical P1/P1' cleavage pattern.
 The FLAG and HA signals were detected using flow cytometry.
-The observed FLAG/HA ratios (Figure 1.9 C, D) demonstrate that three out of four predicted sequences showed cleavage with ratios <0.5, whereas control assays with the S139A inactive protease variant showed significantly higher (>0.85) ratio, demonstrating that the observed cleavage is not due to a non-specific endogenous yeast enzyme.
+The observed FLAG/HA ratios (Figure 2.9 C, D) demonstrate that three out of four predicted sequences showed cleavage with ratios <0.5, whereas control assays with the S139A inactive protease variant showed significantly higher (>0.85) ratio, demonstrating that the observed cleavage is not due to a non-specific endogenous yeast enzyme.